Fly Host Computer Installation and Usage Guide

 4. Power Management

-- Must use an independent power supply
+- An independent power supply must be used.

 5. Storage Card Protection